Legal Advocacy Taskforce

 Introducing the Taskforce

-The Taskforce seeks to create a cutting-edge space for legal inquiry and dialogue, where young legal professionals are able to meaningfully contribute to the legal literature centering climate change and human rights, all the while growing their skills and getting a first glimpse into international practice.
-Composed of young legal minds all over the world, the Taskforce undertakes relevant in-depth legal research to understand and address some of the major roadblocks facing the protection of the environment and human rights from a legal perspective.
+The Taskforce seeks to create a cutting-edge space for legal inquiry and dialogue, where young legal professionals can meaningfully contribute to the legal literature centering climate change and human rights, all the while growing their skills and getting a first glimpse into international practice.
+Composed of young legal minds from all over the world, the force undertakes relevant, in-depth legal research to understand and address some of the major roadblocks facing the protection of the environment and human rights from a legal perspective.

-Through legal research and advocacy, the Taskforce is dedicated to producing outputs aimed at advocating for innovative and progressive legal arguments in the pursuit of climate justice.
+Through legal research and advocacy, the Taskforce is dedicated to producing outputs that advocate for innovative and progressive legal arguments in the pursuit of climate justice.

-The Taskforce engages with the international legal system on numerous fronts, including the advisory proceedings on climate change before the International Court of Justice, the International Tribunal for the Law of the Sea, and the Inter-American Court of Human Rights, amongst others.
+The Taskforce engages with the international legal system on numerous fronts, including the advisory proceedings on climate change before the International Court of Justice, the International Tribunal for the Law of the Sea, and the Inter-American Court of Human Rights.

 CIEL & WYCJ with the support of PISFCC publish ‘Top Arguments to Watch For’ from the Written Statements and Comments submitted to the ICJ